Exchange database status unknown error

-How to resolve the error Exchange database status unknown?
+How to resolve the error Exchange server database status unknown?

 You can resolve the error with the following methods: